Chart Color Schemes

 Korumburra is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-The dwelling structure in Korumburra, as per the latest Census, consisted of 95.0% houses and 5.0% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This is compared to Non-Metro Vic.'s 93.3% houses and 6.7% other dwellings.
+The dwelling structure in Korumburra, as per the latest Census, consisted of 95.0% houses and 5.0% other dwellings.
+In comparison, Non-Metro Vic had 93.3% houses and 6.7% other dwellings.
 Home ownership in Korumburra was at 43.9%, with mortgaged dwellings at 41.5% and rented ones at 14.6%.
-The median monthly mortgage repayment in the area was $1,499, higher than Non-Metro Vic.'s average of $1,450.
-The median weekly rent figure was recorded as $280, compared to Non-Metro Vic.'s $295.
-Nationally, Korumburra's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+The median monthly mortgage repayment was $1,499, higher than Non-Metro Vic's average of $1,450.
+The median weekly rent in Korumburra was $280, lower than Non-Metro Vic's figure of $295.
+Nationally, Korumburra's monthly mortgage repayments were significantly lower at $1,499 compared to the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing